 For two of the metrics — stickiness and feature adoption — the benchmarks were nearly identical for start-up (0-200 employees), scale-up (201-2,500 employees), and enterprise (2,501+ employees) companies alike.
 In fact, across all three segments, each benchmark for feature adoption was within two percentage points of its counterparts in the other two segments.

+As it turns out, the start-up segment had the highest app retention rates for all but one of the benchmarks (best in class performance in the first month).
 Take this, coupled with the fact that newer, shinier versions of traditional companies are popping up all the time, and it becomes clear that the competitive landscape is changing.
 In other words, enterprises: don’t write off startups when considering who your competitors are.

 Do you know how your product is measuring up?
 Make sure you check out the product performance benchmarks here.